If you are considering taking up the craft of beekeeping, it is important that you have a good understanding of what is involved.

 A beginners’ beekeeping course will give you the knowledge, practical skills and confidence that is required.

-The course is given by six experienced beekeepers with many years of knowledge between them, and covers the following topics:
+The course is given by experienced beekeepers with many years of knowledge between them, and covers the following topics:

-Included in the cost of the course is a copy of The Haynes Bee Manual, which includes step by step sequences, instructions, and specially created diagrams.
+Included in the cost of the course is a copy of The Haynes Bee Manual, containing step by step sequences, instructions, and specially created diagrams.

 This certificate is approved by the Federation of Irish Beekeepers' Associations (FIBKA) and is issued by Fingal North Dublin Beekeepers' Association.